suhailtajshaik/generate-users-svc/README.md

 When the rate limit is exceeded, the API will respond with a 429 status code and the message: "Too many requests from this IP, please try again later."

+### CORS Support

+This API includes CORS (Cross-Origin Resource Sharing) support, allowing it to be accessed from web applications hosted on different domains.
+All origins are allowed to access the API, making it suitable for use in any frontend application.

 ## Dependencies

 - express - Web framework